Am0rfu5/Am0rfu5/README.md

 ## Repos

-### What's here:
+### What's here (and not):
 Generally, repos I have created for teaching.
 I enjoy mentoring so my public repos usually reflect some effort in that direction.

-### What's not here:
-The overwhelming majority of my work.
-Most of that is a result of it being work product from contracts with restrictions.
-Some of it is just because it has become outdated or because I'm not interested in persuing the particular subject any more.
+The overwhelming majority of my work, most of which is work product from private contracts, is kept private, along with anything that no longer interests me.

-### Current examples:
+### Current Repos:
 In 2022 I started to create a course on Web3 Security and have since released a series of "books" on the subject.
 That ongoing project, which is available at [df3ndr.com](https://df3ndr.com) has [as an associated repo for issues and collaboration on github](https://github.com/DF3NDR/web3_security).

 I also have a number of Solidity Smart Contract example repos that I've created while showing junior developers different concepts.
 These include: